 (3).
 Covering the cost of transport to go to the villages and summer camps.

 (5).
 Payment for the school buildings which are usually rented places.

-Nikolay Burlutsky also works in the Southern Region of the Ukraine.
-He communicates regularly with Maxim Dzhum and through his secular, legal organisation which assists the Gypsy Community.
+Nikolay Burlutsky who also works in the Southern Region of the Ukraine.
+He communicates regularly with Maxim Dzhum and through his secular organisation, also covers the Gypsy Community.
 Nikolay helps the community with Humanitarian aid and the making of Legal Documents.
 Nikolay works with the officials in how to deal with the Roma Culture and discussing their needs.
 In this region the government have a law to integrate these people into Ukraine social life.

 Nikolay is working with the Roam community to teach them how to deal with the local government, to aid the Roma people to be self governing and not always rely on help.
 The absence of passports and discrimination, closes their minds.
 Nickolay believes that God will help them break this cycle.
 In Miriofar there are 50 people in their church from the Roma community.
 There are up to 30 children aged between 4-14 yrs and they currently have to meet in a forest as there is no building.
 A contact has lent them a piece of land 1,000 metres square which they want to build a church on but the cost of this project is $20,000.
 Also there are men who have offered to build the church for free.
 It would also be used for education programmes and a cultural centre.

-Working with refugees and the poor families of Eastern Ukraine, the children’s project includes: Sunday School – Summer Camps – Giving Clothes to the Children, Education and preparing the children to transfer to state school.
+Working with refugees and the poor families of Eastern Ukraine, the work with children includes: Sunday School – Summer Camps – Giving Clothes to the Children and Education, preparing the children to transfer to state school.